Shopping locally is a great way to support our Hong Kong community. Here are 50 local brands we’re loving right now…

 Jo’s Ready to Wear

-If you are in need of a qipao for a fab event or just a fancy souvenir from your time in Hong Kong, then Linva is the place to purchase.
-Tailors Mr. and Mrs. Leung have stood the test of time with a shop that has been in business for more than 40 years.
-That is incredible in a city that is ever-changing!
+If you are in need of a wonderful cheongsam or are looking for a one of a kind souvenir from Hong Kong, Linva Tailor is a must.
+Tailors, Mr. and Mrs. Leung, have stood the test of time, thanks to a loyal clientele.
+The shop has been around for more than 40 years.
 Custom offerings take about two months to complete but there is an entire range to choose from if you can’t wait that long.

-Linva Tailor, 38 Cochrane Street, Central, Hong Kong
+Linva Tailor, G/F, 38 Cochrane Street, Central, Hong Kong, www.facebook.com/linvatailor

 Marie France Van Damme

-Sugary sweet dresses boasting flowers, kisses, and strawberries are sure to remind of us of our youth.
-Perfect for the dead heat of summer, these flouncy little numbers will bring out the Lolita in all of us!
+Sweet dresses boasting flowers, lace, cherries and stars are sure to transport us to a romantic age.
+Perfect for the dead heat of summer, these flouncy and retro little numbers will bring out the symmer in all of us!